 Green spaces are charismatic for they provide visual stimuli day to day and from season to season.
 They give joy — simple as that.
 However, not everyone has a big space outdoors or the time allocation required to maintain such a space.
 Therefore, inspirational creativity must come into play.
-Let’s think “out of the box” and turn any “odd” space available (balcony, terrace, yard etc.) into a green space.
+Let’s think “out of the box” and turn any “odd” space available (balcony, terrace, yard etc.) into a green-pleasing city garden.

 How to setup a city garden

-It is all about ingenuity.
+Setting up a city garden is all about ingenuity.
 First, think of a theme i.e. Mexican patio (Frida Kahlo always comes to my mind) or an Italian terrace and renaissance (emphasis on Mediterranean plants) or a Japanese garden (repeating patterns and running water).
 Think of the mood your green space must project and let that be your guide.
+If you find yourself in trouble then these 15 outdoor living ideas may spark your imagination!

 Decide the primary function of your garden